 - Google PageRank – I’ll compare the “PageRank” of each site.

-Attempting to “practice what I preach,” the following tools and concepts were considered in the course of developing the key phrases selected for:
+Attempting to “practice what I preach,” the following tools and concepts were considered in the course of developing the key phrases selected:

 - Overture Keyword Selector Tool – inventory.overture.com/d/searchinventory/suggestion/